 ROVANCO piping systems are manufactured to withstand normal field handling but, like any piping material, damage can occur from careless handling.
 The spool pieces should be unloaded from the truck using a cherry picker or other suitable equipment.
-Lift the pieces with nylon slings and spreader bars so as not to damage the piping, insulation, jacket, conduit or coating.
-Do not use chains or chokers in direct contact with the piping.
-Do not drop spool pieces because this can damage the the piping, insulation, jacket, conduit or coating.
+Lift the pieces with nylon slings and spreader bars as shown in illustration below so as not to damage the polyethylene jacket.
+Do not use chains or chokers in direct contact with the polyethylene jacket.
+Do not drop spool pieces because this can damage to the piping, insulation, conduit or coating.